 Did you see our awards?
 We have several!
 But that's the past (*waves vaguely*) we're looking towards the future.
 Docs, doc-series, docu-dramas, scripted, animation.
 What's your flavor?
 If there's an award to be won, we're into it.

 WHAT WE DO

-What don't we do?
 Collectively, the Scenario squad has worked across print, podcasts, film, and television for decades.
-Don't let our baby faces fool you.
-This is a team of assassins.
-But the real reason is more sincere: when we find a story we love, we want to tell it in the medium that serves the story.
+When we find a story we love, we want to tell it in the medium that serves the story.
 Sometimes that's a 90-minute doc, sometimes it's a podcast series, and sometimes it's both.